-There are are few basic types of rivets used when making jewelry.
+A few basic types of rivets are used when making jewelry.
 Each type of rivet (and eyelet) requires different tools and techniques.
-First I’ll show you what each looks like, and describe their key features.
-Second, I’ll explain how to use them.
+Here I’ll show what each looks like, and describe key features.
+In the second section, I’ll explain how to use them.

 2-part Rivet Sets